 REQUIREMENT & APPROACH

 The systems installed are being operated on a daily basis by the farmer group which has prepared a schedule for each one’s usage.
-As ITC aims at a sustainable development, they have encouraged the farmer group to collect agreed usage charges which subsequently shall be deposited in a joint account.
+As the IGS aims at a sustainable development, they have encouraged the farmer group to collect agreed usage charges which subsequently shall be deposited in a joint account.
 The money thus collected shall then be used for the group’s agricultural development.

 - The farmers have been empowered to grow multiple crops which can serve as a potential source of additional income.